eyforia/numberstest/readme.md

-A buddy of mine has been asked to solve this problem during an interview.
+A buddy of mine has been asked to solve a programming task during an interview.

-I took the liberty of solving it using groovy, and using gradle instead of maven for the build.
+I think it's pretty cool so I took the liberty of solving it using groovy to see if it will take me less time than it took him to do it in java :-)

-I also used gpars once to utilize multiple cores to get ~50% performance boost
+I also used gradle instead of maven for the build and I used GParS to utilize multiple cores to get ~50% performance boost

 Here's the original task:

 <pre>
 Task description